buildbot/buildbot/master/docs/developer/database.rst

         Unregister all the workers configured to a master for given builders.
         This shall happen when master disabled or before reconfiguration

+    .. py:method:: setWorkerState(workerid, paused, graceful)

+        :param integer workerid: the ID of the worker whose state is being changed
+        :param integer paused: the paused state
+        :param integer graceful: the graceful state
+        :returns: Deferred

+        Change the state of a worker (see definition of states above in worker dict description)

 changes
 ~~~~~~~